 If you withdraw sufficient money from your Roth IRA that you are withdrawing from your rollover contribution basis, then a portion of your withdrawals may be what the IRS calls a recapture amount.

-The idea is that if you were to have withdrawn early directly from your traditional IRA, you would have been faced with a 10% penalty.
+The idea of the recapture is that if you were to have placed an early withdrawal directly from your traditional IRA, you would have faced a 10% penalty.
 Without the recapture amount, doing a Roth conversion and then withdrawing from your Roth IRA would mean that you avoid this penalty.
 To make it so that taxpayers can’t use such a simple loophole to avoid the penalty, the IRS says that you still have the 10% penalty when you withdraw from your rollover contribution basis if it has been less than five years since you converted.

 Said another way: If you withdraw $10,000 from your traditional IRA when you are age 40, you would owe a 10% tax on the distribution.
 If you convert that $10,000 to Roth IRA and then distribute, the IRS doesn’t want you to be able to get out of the 10% penalty.
 As a result, they make you include Roth conversions younger than 5 years old as a “recapture amount” penalized on Form 5329 as an early distribution even though it is from a rollover contribution basis.